 Computers and Other Hardware.
 All computers replaced through the Boston College Computer Replacement program (BCCR) are repurposed or returned to our vendors for recycling.
-Last year, ITS recycled 6,600 computers.
+Through the Techcycle Program, departments can exchange older computers for recently-retired (but newer) BCCR computers.
 If you have non-BCCR equipment, such as department-owned computers, monitors, or peripherals that you would like recycled, learn how to get rid of old equipment.

 Batteries.
 ITS works with the Office of Environmental Health and Safety in support of their battery recycling program.

 E-waste.
 While ITS recycles much of its obsolete and broken hardware, some items cannot be recycled.
 In such cases, this electronic waste, or e-waste, is properly disposed of to ensure that it does not contaminate our water supplies, soil, or air.
 ITS currently has two full-time staff members certified in the proper handling of e-waste.
 BC is unable to accept personal computers and other hardware for disposal.
 Many computer manufacturers, electronics retail stores, and municipal waste departments accept e-waste for a small fee.